List of Star Wars species (K–O): Nautolan

 Nautolans are amphibious humanoids with a range of skin colours from greens to blues and greys, a cartilage-reinforced skeleton, and shark-like eyes.
-Instead of hair, a Nautolan sports a crown of long tendrils, 14 to be exact (used to discern the feelings and moods of those around them.
-These appendages are almost useless out of water unless, like Kit Fisto, said Nautolan is used to environmental change).
+Instead of hair, a Nautolan sports a crown of long tendrils.

 Their homeworld is Glee Anselm, a planet of vast swamps, lakes, and seas located in the Mid Rim.
 However Nautolans are relatively common at any space port.

 Nautolans reflect the moods of those around them.
 When confronted by anger and violence, they respond in kind.
 When approached in a calm, civilized manner, they seem helpful and polite.

 Jedi Master Kit Fisto was a Nautolan.